Mayur1011/React/Notes/Notes.md

 This hooks will perfrom some operations when something/side effect happens.
-You must add all "things" you use in your effect function,"things" that could change because your component (or some parent component) re-rendered. userEffect runs after completion of every components rendering cycle, IF WE DONT PASS THE SECOND ARGUMENT WHICH IS AN ARRAY.
+You must add all "things" you use in your effect function,"things" that could change because your component (or some parent component) re-rendered. useEffect runs after completion of every components rendering cycle, IF WE DONT PASS THE SECOND ARGUMENT WHICH IS AN ARRAY.
 But if you pass the second argument as an array(empty array) then the effect function will run for the first time, but not for the subsequent render cycle.
 And if you pass any dependencies in the array then this effect function will run whenever the dependencies is present or valid.
 Now, suppose your dependencie(s) is/are some properties of an object then we must only pass that properties of that object instead of passing the whole object in dependency array.